marb61a/Course-Notes/Misc/SEO/Social Media Strategist.md

   - Some people find it useful to contribute their own Tweets, but you can opt to just absorb real-time information that matters to you.

-Course 09 - Launching Successful Campaigns
+<p align=center>Course 09 - Launching Successful Campaigns <br/>

 Native advertising is advertising that is delivered in-stream and is targeted to the user, providing value through relevant content.
 Its benefits include
   - Looks the same as the other content on the site and offers something tangible to the consumer—generally related to brand as well as the rest of the content on the site.